Reid rider of the month – October

 It’s the first bike for both of them.
 Amelia got hers first – for Christmas and Harper got hers for her 3rd birthday.
 It was an ET themed birthday and we had it all decked out with a basket and an ET stuffy in it to surprise her.

 So, how have the Girls Classic bikes treated them?

 Their style is of course vintage which we are totally in love with.
 Significantly, it handles wonderfully and isn’t clunky or heavy at all.
 They ride on dirt, grass and over hills all the time!
 Also, we love that there are hand and foot brakes.
 For some kids, it can be a hard transition to go from only a foot brake to hand brake.
 These have both which is great!

 What and where have they been with it?

 They mostly ride our long driveway but we often go for rides in the neighborhood.
 We love riding on our boardwalk at the beach.
 It’s a famous old boardwalk in a vacation town in Southern NJ called Ocean City.
 It’s where I grew up.

 Finally, what advice would you give to other parents who haven’t given their kids the freedom to ride a bike?

 It’s so important!!
 Children need to feel free and take risks.
 It’s ok to get hurt and fall down!
 Falling off is so important – they learn to apply “getting back on” and “trying again” in so many aspects in life.
 It helps with good behavior and getting energy out.
 Your bike is your first taste of adventure and freedom as a kid.
-It also is perfect for getting them outside first of all – but also giving them that freedom will help with so many other things as they grow.
+Moreover, it is perfect for getting them outside first of all.
+Also, giving them that freedom will help with so many other things as they grow.
 They have the responsibility of taking care of something that can’t be left outside and needs to be tended too occasionally.
 My girls love pumping up the tires and fiddling with things on their bikes.